cth/QsubCmds.jl/README.md

  [ClusterManagers.jl](https://github.com/JuliaParallel/ClusterManagers.jl),
- which supports full distributed julia code and relies on starting remote workers, this approach it is _only_ intended to submit Julia encapsulated _external commands_ (shell commands ) through the cluster manager directly rather than through Julia workers.
-It works by translating the external commands to a shell script with suitable directives for the queue submission system.
+ which supports full distributed julia code and relies on starting remote workers, this approach it is _only_ intended to run Julia encapsulated _external commands_ (shell commands ) on a HPC cluster and does this through the cluster queue management software directly rather than through Julia workers.
+It works by translating the Julia encapsulated external commands to a shell script with suitable directives for the queue submission system.

 ### Example usage: